pdechery/decheryweb/README.md

 # decheryweb.com.br

 This is my resume website.
-I've tried to make it short and simple, yet enjoyable to read, and (why not) a little funny.

-There's no JS libraries in use at this version, and I intend to keep this way.

-I used LESS as a CSS preprocessor, which I do since the early 2000's.
-So, nothing too fancy here.
+It's made with HTML and CSS, with a little help from [LESS package](https://www.npmjs.com/package/less).

+I've included a docker-compose file to avoid having to install Node.js in my machine in order to manage CSS.

 I hope you like it.